Mastering the Perfect En Suite

 Water Closets

 If you have the space, a water closet to enclose the toilet is an ideal way to create privacy for a shared bathroom.
-Installing a small window or using a frosted glass front door allows in enough light to help keep the space from feeling too claustrophobic.
+If you don't have the space for a full closet, a privacy wall is another good option.

 When choosing your materials tile and natural stone can't be beat for water resistance, durability, and style.
 Mosaics and inlaid glass tile strips help add style and durability to your space.